Oafish1/Squares/README.md

 ### Usage

-The package can be installed and uninstalled with
+The package can be installed with
 ```bash
 pip install squares-rng
 ```